Tclack88/blog/_posts/2019-06-30-spamfilter.md

 fi
 ```

 Personally I like to make shell scripts in one line, as if it were being used in the terminal.
-So I rather dislike the appearance of the first half of this script because it's only function is to check for proper input.
-It lacks the elegance and density of other scriptss.
+So I rather dislike the appearance of the first half of this because it's only function is to check for proper user implementation.
+It lacks the elegance and density.
 It is what it is though.

 [Spam Filter]:https://github.com/Tclack88/Machine-Learning-Projects/tree/master/SpamFilter_NB